kuzzleio/documentation-old/src/sdk-reference/memory-storage/mget.md

 ## Callback Response

-Returns an array of the specified keys' values
+Returns an array of the specified keys' values.